 Note that when the capability of regenerator is indicated to be Selective Regeneration Pools, regeneration pool properties such as input and output restrictions and availability need to be specified.
-The code point for this is subject to further study.
+These properties will be encoded in the capabilities field starting with the bits marked Reserved in the figure.
+An additional specification describing the encoding of these parameters is required before the value C=2 can be used.

-5. Security Considerations
+Security Considerations